kees-jan/swoq-bot/DESIGN.md

 11. Two enemies, one of which behind a door.
 Both enemies have keys.
 Be sure to collect sufficient hearts
 12. One enemy which has the key to unlock my colleague.
 Huge distance between sword and heart.
 Danger ;-)

+# Ways to make progress

+* Go to the exit (as a pair)
+* Open a door with a key
+* Put a boulder on a pressureplate
+* Moving a "bad" boulder

+# Things to try

+* Explore
+* Stand on a pressureplate
+  * Pressureplate in sight of a door.
+Drop the door on the enemy
+* Kill an enemy
+  (So far (L12), only one enemy was accessible at any one time.)

 # "Game" state
 ```plantuml